2.5 Creating ad groups

 Tailor your ads for mobile

 People looking at mobile ads are more likely to want to know where you're located, or to call you.
-Create mobile-preferred ads with mobile call-to-actions like "Find nearby stores" and send people to mobile-optimized landing pages.
+Create mobile-preferred ads with mobile calls to action like "Find nearby stores" and send people to mobile-optimized landing pages.

 Use ad extensions